 |•||Only scientific publications are included, no popular pamphlets and pedagogical works (the pedagogical restriction being moderated in the case of lesser known languages)|

 A network of international specialists ensures world-wide in-depth coverage.
-Some of these experts are responsible for a specific field of linguistics, others cover the complete production of their home country.
+Some of these experts are responsible for a specific field of linguistics, others cover the complete production of their home countries.

 The Linguistic Bibliography has been published in printed form since 1950.
 For further details on the history of the Linguistic Bibliography, see Sijmen Tol's 2000/2008 essay on the subject.